juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 The Office of the Inspector General provides a dataset of List of Excluded Individuals and Entities (LEIE), signifying fraudulent providers.

-**Using the above two datasets, levraging the power of Altreyx, Tableau and Python**, **I have built an Gradient Boosted Model, with 76% Accuracy and 71% AUC Scores.**
+**Using the above two datasets, leveraging the power of Altreyx, Tableau and Python**, **I have built a Gradient Boosted Model, with 76% Accuracy and 71% AUC Scores.**

 # DATA PREP Workflow
 <img width="943" alt="Data Prep Workflow" src="https://github.com/juvi-coder/Fraudulent-_Medicare_Claimns/assets/100660932/3bfc4aff-cd14-42fc-9502-127a4c1ceaf6">